Which Of The Following Is Not Component Of Attitudes

 • Behaviors: As mentioned before, this is a key component; it represents how attitudes influence one's behavior.

-Therefore, while several options might seem related, perception and values are the least likely to be considered direct components of attitudes in the classic tripartite model.
+Because of this, while several options might seem related, perception and values are the least likely to be considered direct components of attitudes in the classic tripartite model.
 Perceptions shape the cognitive and affective components, and values influence attitude formation, but they are not core components themselves.

 Diving Deeper: Understanding Each Component